Winter Soldier Investigation: Planning

 The collecting of testimony from veterans had begun under the auspice of the CCI the previous year, and it took almost two months of on-site planning in Detroit to organize the conference.
 Detroit was proposed by Fonda because of its central location in the American heartland, and the "blue-collar" social status of most of the residents.
 The steering committee set up a collective in a house on the industrial east side of Detroit with the help of Catholic antiwar activists; and five clergymen of different denominations, including the director of missions for the Detroit Metropolitan Council of Churches, offered housing for the witnesses.

 The program consisted primarily of testimony, with 109 Vietnam veterans to appear on panels arranged by unit so they could corroborate each other's reports.
 Grouping these veterans by unit would also help to establish that events and practices to which they testified were unit-wide policy, and not just random and rare occurrences.
 Several civilian experts who had been to Vietnam were also to speak during this event.
 Arrangements had been made to include the testimony of several expatriated Vietnamese students residing in Canada, but they were denied visas to the United States by the Canadian government.

 Organizers also investigated the legal implications of veterans publicly admitting to criminal acts which they had witnessed or participated in.
 With legal advice from the Center for Constitutional Rights, the organizers were assured that the armed forces could not charge or try veterans for crimes committed while they were on active duty.
 The veterans giving testimony were also instructed not to reveal the specific names of others involved in war crimes.
 The goal of these hearings was not to indict individual soldiers, but instead to expose the frequency of criminal behavior and its relationship to U.S. war policy.

 Credibility of the veterans and their testimony

-Critics have claimed that participants were frauds; that they were told to not cooperate with later investigators; that their testimonies were inaccurate or completely fabricated.